By Alexandra Hill, PT, DPT, WCS, CLT

 I recently co-presented a half-day workshop at the 37th annual American Urogynecologic Society (AUGS) Pelvic Floor Dysfunction (PFD) Week event in Denver, Colorado.
 Although AUGS PFD Week programming has traditionally been geared toward researchers and physicians, recent years have seen increased involvement from advanced practitioners, allied health professionals, and physical therapists.

-Two superb physical therapists–Ingrid Harm-Ernandes, PT, Board-Certified Women's Health Clinical Specialist, BCB-PMD, and Dee Hartmann, PT, DPT–presented with me at this scientific meeting for healthcare professionals interested in or practicing female pelvic medicine and reconstructive surgery.
+Two superb physical therapists–Ingrid Harm-Ernandes, PT, WCS, BCB-PMD, and Dee Hartmann, PT, DPT–presented with me at this scientific meeting for healthcare professionals interested in or practicing female pelvic medicine and reconstructive surgery.

 As the body of evidence supporting PT interventions for pelvic floor dysfunction continues to grow, this conference was an avenue for Ingrid, Dee, and me to educate fellow healthcare practitioners about the research supporting musculoskeletal assessment and treatment.